 - The reasons for the refusal has been communicated to the CFIA, either through direct correspondence between the CFIA and USDA-APHIS or through the information contained in the Emergency Action Notification (EAN) issued by CBP or the EAN itself being provided by the shipper/carrier; and

 - The appropriate risk mitigation has been conducted as prescribed by the CFIA; and

 - The appropriate documentation has been issued by the CFIA

-Prior to the shipment re-entering Canada to transit to final point of departure from Canada, the person in care and control of the refused shipment must immediately contact the local CFIA office associated with the border crossing (local CFIA office).
+Prior to the shipment re-entering Canada to transit to its final point of departure from Canada, the person in care and control of the refused in-transit shipment must immediately contact the local CFIA office associated with the border crossing (local CFIA office).
 At the first point of arrival upon re-entering Canada, the carrier must present to CBSA officials, information regarding the reason for the refused entry of the shipment into the U.S. such as the EAN issued by CBP.
 The shipments will be detained.

 In-transit shipments that have been refused entry by the U.S. and for which the reason for the refusal has not been communicated to CFIA, are not permitted to enter Canada.

-Once the reason for the refusal has been communicated, the CFIA will provide guidance to the party in care and control of the shipment on how the risk must be mitigated and if treatment is required prior to transiting and subsequent removal from Canada.
+Once the reason for the refusal has been communicated, the CFIA will provide guidance to the party in care and control of the in-transit shipment on how the risk must be mitigated and if treatment is required prior to transiting and subsequent removal from Canada.
 In-transit shipments requiring treatment prior to departure must move directly to the treatment facility, as directed by the CFIA.

-APPENDIX 1 (for Part 1 of the Interim In-transit Protocol)
+Appendix 1 (for Part 1 of the Interim In-transit Protocol)